devangerine/TypesOfFunctionsERC20/README.md

 This contract has a modifier called onlyOwner which only allows the contract owner to access the mint function.
 The rest of the functions are accessible by any user.
 The contract has the following functions:
 * **approve** - takes the address of the of a spender as well as an amount of type uint256 which will serve as an allowance of the spender which will be deducted from the owner's(function caller's) balance as arguments.
-* **allowance** - takes the allowance provider's address and the address of the spender as arguments to return the allowance amount that can be spent by the spender.
+* **allowance** - takes the allowance provider's address and the address of the spender as arguments to return the allowance amount that can be spent by the spender from the allowance provider's balance.
 * **transferFrom** - takes a from-address, a to-address, and an amount of type uint256 that will be transfered to the to-address as arguments.
-This can only work if the person who owns the from-address or a spender that was give an allowance to spend in their stead uses this function call.
+This can only work if the person who owns the from-address or a spender that was give an allowance to spend in their stead calls this function.

 * **mint** - takes a receiving address as well an amount of type uint256 to be minted as arguments, mints that amount.
 The totalSupply is updated as a consequence.
 * **burn** - takes an amount of type uint256 to be burned as an argument and burns that amount of tokens from the function caller's balance.